Concordium/concordium-rosetta/tools/transfer-client/README.md

 - `--receiver`: Address of the account receiving the transfer.
 - `--amount`: Amount of µCCD to transfer.
 - `--keys-file`: Path of JSON file containing the signing keys for the sender account.
-- `--memo-hex`: Optional hex-encoded memo to attach to the transfer transaction.
+- `--memo-hex`: Optional hex-encoded message to attach to the transfer transaction as a memo.
+- `--memo-string`: Optional string to attach to the transfer transaction as a memo.
+The string is encoded as CBOR.

+The options `--memo-hex` and `--memo-string` are mutually exclusive.

 The expected JSON format of the keys file is